mztan/gifimage/README.md

 #### To Do
 * Implement rolling window buffering to better handle unusually large GIFs.
+* Handle frames that have disposal method set to "Restore to background color" and "Restore to previous".

 Comments and pull requests are more than welcome.